TeamHaxGD/GDDocs/endpoints/boomlings.com/database/getGJLevels21.md

 A boolean which filters on levels with coins if true.
 The values are 1 (true) and 0 (false).
 #### epic
 A boolean which filters on epic levels if true.
 The values are 1 (true) and 0 (false).
+#### demonFilter
+A int telling the server on what demon it should filter if the diff is 10.
+It will always send if you changed the demon filter to non default.
 #### secret
 Wmfd2893gb7